Tropical Storm Isaias drives wild weather up Interstate 95

-Other motorists had to be rescued as roads suddenly flooded in the Philadelphia area.
+Motorists in the Philadelphia area had to be rescued as roads suddenly flooded.
 The threat of heavy wind and rain prompted the New Jersey Turnpike and Garden State Parkway to ban car-pulled trailers and motorcycles.

 Most of the significant damage Tuesday seemed to be east and north of where the hurricane’s eye struck land in North Carolina.

 Gov. Roy Cooper said Tuesday that Brunswick, Pender and Onslow counties along the state’s southeast coast were among the hardest hit with storm surge, structure fires and reports of tornadoes.